 This article was first published in September 2012.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.

 AAA can help you plan a trip to Taiwan.
-For more information, visit AAA.com/travel.
+For more information, stop by any AAA branch.